-iTivity is the fastest, easiest way to secure vendor systems.
+iTivity is the fastest, easiest way to secure connected devices.

-It’s impossible to know how secure vendor systems really are.
-A default password, a misconfigured service, a forgotten software patch, or a single source code bug is all the professional hacker needs to crack a vendor system and create a beachhead on the network.
+It’s impossible to know how secure connected devices really are.
+A default password, a misconfigured service, a forgotten software patch, or a single source code bug is all the professional hacker needs to crack a connected device and create a beachhead on the network.

-iTivity eliminates the risks of having Firewall and SSH server ports open and waiting for inbound connections.
-As a software appliance running on your equipment, data in transit never leaves your control.
+iTivity eliminates the risk of having communication and server ports open and waiting for inbound connections. iTivity effectively closes all unnecessary ports a hacker could exploit.

 It’s a horrible practice for IP-enabled device manufacturers to ship products with default passwords because users often don’t change them.
 Yet, 44 of the top 50 CCTV manufacturers do exactly that.
 We’re talking “root/root” and...read more